Eat & Drink

 Discover the tastiest Italian food in Newcastle

-When it comes time to decide where to dine out, more often than not, I'm drawn to Italian food.
+When it comes time to decide where to dine out, more often than not, the team here at HUNTERhunter are drawn to Italian food.
 I'm obsessive about this cuisine – its emphasis on using the best quality ingredients, simple but genius flavour pairings, and, of course, carbs, make it food I never get tired of.

 Luckily in Newcastle, we're not short on outstanding Italian restaurants.
 Keep reading for our guide to Newcastle's best Italian restaurants, including some restaurants that aren't strictly Italian – but their take on Italian food is too good to leave out.